August Wilhelm von Hofmann: Coal tar and anilines

 In 1856, Hofmann's student William Henry Perkin was attempting to synthesize quinine at the Royal College of Chemistry in London, when he discovered the first aniline dye, mauveine.
 The discovery led to the creation of a wide range of artificially created colourful textile dyes, revolutionising the fashion world.
 Hofmann's researches on rosaniline, which he first prepared in 1858, were the beginning of a series of investigations on colouring matter.
 In 1863, Hofmann showed that aniline blue is a triphenyl derivative of rosaniline and discovered that different alkyl groups could be introduced into the rosaniline molecule to produce dyes of various purple or violet colours, which became known as 'Hofmann's violets'.
-In 1864, Hofmann confirmed that magenta can only be made by oxidation of commercial aniline in which isomeric orthotoluidine and paratoluidine are present as impurities, not from pure aniline.
+In 1864, Hofmann confirmed that magenta can be made not from pure aniline but only by oxidation of commercial aniline in which isomeric orthotoluidine and paratoluidine are present as impurities.
 Other students of Hofmann's who became involved in the British dyestuffs industry include Edward Chambers Nicholson, George Maule, and George Simpson.
 After his return to Germany, Hofmann continued to experiment with dyestuffs, finally creating quinoline red in 1887.

 Hofmann studied nitrogen bases, including the development of methods for separating mixtures of amines and the preparation of large numbers of "polyammonias" (diamines and triamines such as ethylenediamine and diethylenediamine).
 He worked with Auguste Cahours on phosphorus bases between 1855 and 1857.
 With him, in 1857, Hofmann prepared the first aliphatic unsaturated alcohol, allyl alcohol, C3 H5OH.
 He also examined its derivative, allyl isothiocyanate (mustard oil), in 1868, and studied various other isocyanates and isonitriles (isocyanides, or carbylamines).

 Hofmann also developed a method for determining the molecular weights of liquids from vapour densities.
 Hofmann isolated sorbic acid from rowanberries' oil in 1859, a chemical compound that is widely used as a food preservative.

 In 1865, inspired by Auguste Laurent, Hofmann suggested a systematic nomenclature for hydrocarbons and their derivatives.
 It was adopted internationally by the Geneva Congress, with some modifications, in 1892.